-NEW YORK, Jan 24 U.S. stocks were set for a
+NEW YORK, Jan 24 U.S. stock index futures

-lower open on Friday, in the wake of a selloff in emerging
+week of declines, in the wake of a selloff in emerging market

-market assets, as expectations grew that the Federal Reserve
+assets as expectations grew that the Federal Reserve will trim

-With many market participants expecting the Fed to shave its
+* As many market participants expect the Fed to continue to

 countries in Europe on worries over Fed policy, slowing growth

-in China and political problems in Turkey, Argentina and
+in China and amid political problems in Turkey, Argentina and

-The Turkish lira hit a fresh record low and the
+* The Turkish lira hit a fresh record low and

-dollar.
-U.S.-listed shares of Banco Bilbao Vizcaya Argentaria,
+the dollar.
+U.S.-listed shares of Banco Bilbao Vizcaya

-day after the country's peso currency suffered its steepest
+premarket trade a day after the country's peso currency suffered

 foreign exchange controls, after it abandoned its long-standing